casper-network/docs-archive/dapp/smart-contract-guide.md

 ### Available packages

-## Developping Smart Contracts
+### Developping Smart Contracts
 In this tutorial we will use Rust's Smart Contract library we created at Casperlab.
-Casperlabs blockchain uses WebAssembly (WASM) as it's virtual machine.
+CasperLabs blockchain uses WebAssembly (WASM) as it's virtual machine.
 Thanks to the Rust's native ability to compile to WASM we can build smart contract using all the good tools and libraries Rust ecosystem gives us.

 ### Start a new project
 First lets create a new project.